gabrielbonfim/log-analisys/README.md

 ** Important - View creation **

+- Access the database with `psql news`, and execute the following code:

 create view articles_top_desc as select path, substr(path,10,length(path)) as slug, count(*) as count from log where path like '%/article/%' and status like '200 OK' group by path order by count desc;

 ### Installing